Joanna McCallum: Film and television

 McCallum played the central character, Aroon, in a three part adaptation of Molly Keane's Anglo Irish novel Good Behaviour (BBC Television, dir.
 Bill Hays, 1983), and co-starred with Trevor Eve in A Wreath of Roses, adapted from the book by Elizabeth Taylor (Granada Television, dir.
 John Madden, 1987).

 In The Franchise Affair, a 1988 BBC Television serial, she played Marion Sharpe opposite Rosalie Crutchley and Patrick Malahide.
 She was writer Winifred Holtby in the last episode of Testament of Youth (BBC Television, 1979) and Virginia Woolf in the film Tom & Viv (1994).

 McCallum played the missionary Alicia Bassett-Hill in the 1989 TV serial The Ginger Tree, which was based on the novel of the same name by Oswald Wynd; it also starred Samantha Bond and Daisuke Ryu.

 Her other television appearances have included episodes of Holby City, All Creatures Great and Small, and Agatha Christie's Poirot.

 Other activities

-Joanna McCallum is currently a Vice President of The Theatrical Guild, (formerly The Theatrical Ladies Guild), having previously been Chairman, and has worked with the charity for many years.
-She is also a Vice President of Acting For Others, and is active in fundraising work within the theatre community.
+Joanna McCallum is a Vice President of The Theatrical Guild, (formerly The Theatrical Ladies Guild) having been Chairman and has worked with the charity for many years.
+She is also a Vice President of Acting For Others and is active in fundraising work within the theatre community.